justinsjlee/Kiko-plus/_posts/2017-02-23-hackingopendata.md

 Hovering over a point will give you the exact Tuition for the academic year in a province.
 Please toggle the discipline menu on the right to discover different fields.

-This viz was made for Tableau Public's #HackingOpenData project; to view my full Tableau Public Portfolio visit [my profile](https://public.tableau.com/profile/justin.sj.lee#!/)
+This viz was made for Tableau Public's #HackingOpenData project; to view my full Tableau portfolio visit [my profile](https://public.tableau.com/profile/justin.sj.lee#!/)